dzenbots/.dot_conf_files/README.md

 # Requirements

-Firstly install required packages using apt or HomeBrew
+Firstly install required packages using apt or HomeBrew.
+Before installation clone this repository to your home repository.

 ## For macOS